ray00178/EasyAlbum/README.md

   - In preview photo, your can zoom photo.
   - According to your project color, Setting your pick color、navigationBar tint color、navigationBar bar tint color.
   - According to your preferences / needs, Show the number of fields and select the number of restrictions.
-  - Perfect support for iPhone X, Xs, Xr, Xs Max, 11 Pro and 11 Pro Max.
+  - Perfect support for iPhone X, Xs, Xr, Xs Max, 11 Pro and 11 Pro Max.
   - Support language 🇹🇼Chinese Traditional、🇨🇳Chinese Simplified, otherwise use 🇺🇸English.

 ## Screenshots